microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/statusbase.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The statusBase resource type describes the status of the provisioning summary event.
+Describes the status of the provisioning summary event.

 ## Properties